Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker remove --sender validatorAccount
+   $concordium-client validator remove --sender validatorAccount

 This removes the validator from the list of validators and unlocks the staked amount on the validator so that it can be transferred or moved freely.
 When removing the validator, the change has the same timeline as decreasing the staked amount.
 The change requires a 21 day cool-down period to take effect.
 The change becomes visible on the chain when the transaction is included in a block and takes effect at the next :term:`pay day` after the cool-down ends.
 You can check when the change will take effect by querying the account information: